ArctosDB/documentation-wiki/_best_practices/create_collection.markdown

 ## Summary

- - Arctos GUIDs are expected to be permanent, so choose GUID Prefix carefully.
+ - Arctos GUIDs are expected to be permanent, so choose GUID Prefix and Catalog Number Format carefully.
  - Integer catalog numbers are the most flexible and easiest to manage.
- - The GUID Prefix must be no longer than 20 characters and include a colon that is neither the first nor the last character.
- - The GUID Prefix should consist of upper and/or lower-case ASCII letters (A-Z,a-z) other than the requisite colon.
- - A review of <a href="https://arctos.database.museum/home.cfm" class="external">GUID Prefixes currently in use</a> may be helpful!
-  - Check <a href="https://www.gbif.org/grscicoll">Global Biodiversity Information Facility Registry of Scientific Collections</a> and the <a href="http://sweetgum.nybg.org/science/ih/herbarium-details/?irn=123984" class="external">Index Herbariorum</a> to see if your collections have legacy Institutional Acronyms.
+ - Collection Type should also be carefully considered.
+Change is not impossible, but might be difficult.